mailcow/mailcow-dockerized-docs/docs/u_and_e.md

 Since February the 28th 2017 mailcow does come with port 80 and 443 enabled.

-Open `mailcow.conf` and set `HTTP_BIND=0.0.0.0`.
+Open `mailcow.conf` and set `HTTP_BIND=0.0.0.0` - if not already set.

-Open `data/conf/nginx/site.conf` and add a new "catch-all" site at the top of that file:
+Open `data/conf/nginx/site.conf` and add a new site at the top of that file:

 ```
 server {